Ruby, for scripting a Web service

 The language was locally used before the rails framework appears in 2004 and shares its success with the language itself.
-This is an alternative to Ajax, easier and more complete written in Ruby.
+It is a framework for building Web application based on that language.

 Ruby programming language